 The Demersal Fishery operates beyond the geographic range of many TEPS and so the risk of interaction with this group of species is low.
-Licensees voluntarily use turtle excluder devices and square mesh codends to reduce the retention of non-target species and increase the value of the landed product.
-Fishery observers reported 18 TEPS interactions during 40 days of fishing in 2014.
-Bycatch species included sea snakes, Narrow Sawfish (Anoxypristis cuspidata) two dolphins and a turtle (released alive).
-The trawl gear used by the Demersal Fishery does disturb the benthic environment and the area impacted each year is less than 1% of the total fishable area.
+Turtle excluder devices are required by law and square mesh codends are used voluntarily to reduce the retention of non-target species and increase the value of the landed product.
+Fishery observers reported eight TEPS interactions during 31 days of fishing in 2015.
+Bycatch species included sea snakes, Narrow Sawfish (Anoxypristis cuspidata) and a Grey Nurse Shark (released alive).
+The trawl gear used by the Demersal Fishery does disturb the benthic environment and the area impacted in 2015 was 1.6 per cent of the total areas zoned for trawling.